isg-stuttgart/vscode-isg-cnc/README.md

 - Show and jump to fileoffset
 - Open documentation in browser
 - Light and dark color theme for ISG CNC language
-- Encrypt/decrypt files by key
 - Sidebar to show important code fragments (at the moment: Tool calls and Program calls) of the currently opened NC-file.
 When clicked, cursor will land at the right file position.
 - Region folding (snippets triggered when typing "#region")
+- Align equal signs in selected range via command
+- Encrypt/decrypt files by key

 ## License